matthewcorven/tokenjuice/README.md

 ## status

-usable foundation with diagnostics and a growing reducer set, now focused on deeper coverage and tuning.
+usable foundation for token reduction with diagnostics and a growing reducer set, now focused on deeper coverage and tuning.

 💙 built by [Vincent Koc](https://github.com/vincentkoc).